A new building concept and voice for the globally respected nonprofit.

 Goodwill has always served different customers with different needs.
 In the past, thrifters and donors interacted with the brand at retail and donation centers, while the people who sought Goodwill job services went to CEC facilities.
 In the updated model, these users are constantly exposed to one another within the same complex.

-Creating a more transparent experience through more space and more offerings.
+Creating a more transparent experience through a larger, unified space.

 The following modifications will take advantage of the increased square footage, enhancing the complete Goodwill experience for all users.